bitrix24/b24restdocs/api-reference/lists/elements/lists-element-update.md

 {% endlist %}

-Values in the File (Disk) field without the prefix `"n"` are already attached files (`attachedId`), while those with the prefix are your new files that have already been uploaded to the disk.
+Values in the File (Drive) field without the prefix `"n"` are already attached files (`attachedId`), while those with the prefix are your new files that have been previously uploaded to the drive.

 ### How to Delete a File

-Find out the ID of the file values using the method [lists.element.get](./lists-element-get.md).
+Find out the file value IDs using the method [lists.element.get](./lists-element-get.md).

 {% list tabs %}